insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 struct Bob   : S, std::integral_type<std:uint32_t, 0x800000> {};
 ```

 We have added stronger typing to our application by use of loosely-coupled unique types classified by custom tag (here it is empty base class `S`).
 We can easily extend the set of available "enumerations", they can even carry the same value (which is not possible with `enum`).
 To add another set of "enumerations" we create new tag type and types that derive from it.
-Compiler detects misuse for us, no runtime is involved.
+Compiler detects misuses for us, no runtime is involved.
 The only precondition is that we need to know what we want to select beforehand, at the compilation time.

 #### About this document